ts95/gtranslatebot-telegram/README.md

 Python 3.6

 ## Configuration
-Firstly, create a `telegram_token` file with the token for the bot.
+Firstly, create a `telegram_token` file with the token for the bot in the directory of this README-file.
-Secondly, acquire a google service account key, download the accompanying JSON-file, and create a `GOOGLE_APPLICATION_CREDENTIALS` environment variable that points to the location of said JSON-file.
+Secondly, acquire a google service account key, download the accompanying JSON-file, put it in the directory of this README-file, and rename it to `google_app_credentials.json`.

 ### Setting up a virtualenv and installing deps
 Run `virtualenv -p python3 venv && source venv/bin/activate && pip install -r requirements.txt`